 Before we move forward, it is imperative to acknowledge what addiction is.
 Addiction is a disease.
 While it is always a choice to receive treatment, sometimes this option is not easily accessible or affordable.
-Luckily, at the Florida House Experience, we will do whatever we can to get you the best addiction recovery experience possible.
+Luckily, at FHE Health, we will do whatever we can to get you the best addiction recovery experience possible.
 Addiction changes the structure of your brain including memory, reward, and motivation systems.
 In this way, addiction fits all the definitions of a disease.

 Unfortunately, this is not simply a disease that affects one person.
 Addiction is the third most common cause of divorce for women and the eighth for men.
 The simple fact is that addiction is also known to intensely affect children.
 Children with an addicted parent can struggle with feelings of aggression, needing intimacy, or craving affection while growing up.
 Beyond this, one can make a case that addiction is a disease that is hereditary.
 Children are far more likely to develop an addictive disorder if their parents struggled with an addiction.
 Addiction recovery is necessary for couples because addiction re-centers your life.
 The person may not be extremely aggressive, they may be more sluggish, irritable, or simply uncaring.

 The fact is that addiction affects everyone surrounding the addict, especially the family.
 Family life requires constant focus, consistent structure, and a firm foundation.
 A parent struggling with addiction hurts the kids, affects the spouse, and causes a great deal of calamity to family life.
 This is why addiction recovery needs to be for the whole family.
 We at FHE Health believe this and make sure to offer family counseling options and support for during each stage of the recovery process.
 We also invite family members to be a part of the recovery process and support the addicted individual through detox, inpatient treatment, and outpatient treatment.

 Why Getting Help as a Family is More Successful